Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

 Watering

-Use tepid water that is free of chlorine and flourides as Calathea crocoata like other Calathea is sensitive to chemicals dissolved in water.
-It will respond to dissolved chemicals with brown leaf tips and edges.
+Use tepid water that is free of chlorine and flourides which can cause brown leaf tips and edges.

 Light Requirements

-Eternal Flame Plant grows best in bright, indirect light with at least 4 to 6 hours of morning or evening sunlight to promote blooming (flowering).
-Keep it away from hot midday sunshine as it can cause scorching and dullness in the leaf color.
+Eternal Flame Plant grows best in bright indirect light with at least 4-6 hours of morning or evening sunlight to promote blooming (flowering).
+Keep it away from hot midday sunshine as it can cause scorching and dullness of the leaf color.

 For uniform growth of the plant, regularly turn the pot to ensure that the plant receives light on all sides.